 Of secondary interest is the Engine Block Number.
 This is a more generic number for the series of block casting used.

-That’s it for the matching numbers part of my car.
 The next thing I looked at was the Body Number.
 On this car, it is a small plate riveted to the inside surface of the driver’s side rear fender well.
 On a finished car, it is covered up by glued on upholstery but in my case, it was there to see, albeit faded.
 It’s hard to read but I’ll help you out.
 It says V5139.
 Not the number on my Data Plate.
 I contacted Jaguar Heritage Trust about this issue.
 They stood behind the number on my build record, V4955.
-They did allow that V5139 belonged to a 3.8 FHC manufactured on February 15th of 1963, approximately 44 days after my car was built.
-So you can certainly say that my body is “period correct”, as they say.
-Since I received the body on a dolly and the rest of the car in boxes, I guess it is safe to say that there was something major wrong with the original body (terminal rust, bad accident?) such that they sourced another body in good condition from the firewall back (a front end collision, blown engine?) and decided to marry the two.
-Except they never got around to the marry part!
-If anyone reading this knows the rest of the story, please get in touch with me!

 Recently I visited the Coventry Foundation in Columbia, SC in order to meet, greet, and thank Dr. Thomas Haddock, who was visiting there to do some research.
 Dr. Haddock is the co-author of the 500+ page book “Jaguar E-Type Six-Cylinder Originality Guide”.
 I refer to this book quite a bit and wanted to take this opportunity to personally thank Dr. Haddock for putting in the work to produce this book.
 Well, one thing led to another and I presented Dr. Haddock that facts as I knew them about my body number descrepency.
 George Camp, the director of the Coventry Foundation, also participated.
 First, both generally agreed that documentation errors were made both orginally at the factory and currently by the folks that produce the Heritage Certificates.
 As we got into the specifics of my case, I recounted to Dr. Haddock the observation that an alternate body number could be seen in blue crayon next to my body number tag.
 Dr. Haddock immediately picked up on the significance of this.
 He directed me to page 438 in his book, where there was a picture of a body number tag where there was a “strikethrough” of the number on the tag, in blue crayon.
 We then pulled up the photo of my body tag.